-If you ask, ‘What are opioids?’, you will discover a class of drugs including illegal drugs such as fentanyl and heroin, as well as prescription pain medication such as oxycodone, morphine, and hydrocodone.
+If you do an online search for, “What are opioids?”, you will discover a class of drugs including illegal drugs such as fentanyl and heroin, as well as prescription pain medication such as oxycodone, morphine, and hydrocodone.
 Individuals abuse opioids all the time.
 In 2017, more than 2 million Americans misused prescription opioids, and it is a concern of prescribers everywhere.
-At Tides Edge Detox, you get the support you need to detox under medical supervision so that you are safe throughout the process.

 What Are Opioids?: Understanding Withdrawal

 Withdrawing from opioids is a process that is best accomplished in a medically-supervised setting.
 When you’re in such an environment, you’ll be surrounded by knowledgeable doctors and staff who can keep you safe.